DavidPalricas/davidpalricas/README.md

 <h1 align="center">Hello There 🙋🏻‍♂️, I'm David Palricas</h1>
 <h4 align="center"><p>Highly motivated, collaborative, and focused Computer Engineering graduate currently pursuing a Master's in Digital Game Development at the University of Aveiro. </p>
-    <p>I have a solid understanding of programming languages such as Python, Java, and C++, as well as skills in web development with HTML, CSS, JavaScript, frameworks like Bootstrap, Flask, and some libraries like React.js and Three.js.</p>
+    <p>I have a solid understanding of programming languages such as Python, Java, C# and C++, as well as skills in web development with HTML, CSS, JavaScript, frameworks like Bootstrap, Flask, and some libraries like React.js and Three.js.</p>
     <p></p>I am dedicated, organized, and capable of working both independently and in a team.
 I am seeking opportunities to apply and expand my knowledge in challenging projects while continuing to learn and grow in the field of computer science. </p></h4>

  <img align="center" src="https://i.giphy.com/JqmupuTVZYaQX5s094.webp" alt="coding-image" width="400">